radiantearth/stac-psc/README.md

 * The Chair is the ultimate adjudicator if things break down.
 * The absolute majority rule can be used to override an obstructionist veto, but it is intended that in normal circumstances vetoers need to be convinced to withdraw their veto.
 We are trying to reach consensus.
-* Software components that at least two other software repositories under <https://github.com/stac-spec> or <https://github.com/radiantearth/stac-api-spec> depend on must implement a review system for breaking changes (e.g. GitHub Pull Request Approvals) that require a certain number of approvals: 2 dependents require 1 approval, more than 2 dependents require 2 approvals.
-Exceptions for this must go through the PSC process.

 ## Committee Membership

 ### Adding Members

-Anyone with a contribution to the [STAC organization](https://github.com/Open-EO) may nominate someone for committee membership at any time.
+Anyone with a contribution to the [stac-spec](https://github.com/radiantearth/stac-spec) or [stac-api-spec](https://github.com/radiantearth/stac-api-spec) repositories may nominate someone for committee membership at any time.
 Only existing PSC committee members may vote on new members.
 Nominees must receive a majority vote from existing members to be added to the PSC.

 ### Stepping Down